Sexual Misconduct Policy

 Other than University dismissal or permanent withholding of a degree, disciplinary sanctions will not be made part of the student's permanent academic record, but will become part of the student's disciplinary record.
 Cases involving the imposition of sanctions other than University expulsion or dismissal or withholding of a degree will be expunged from the student's disciplinary record seven years after graduation.

-Students who wish to appeal the decision of the Student Disciplinary Committee hearing can submit a written appeal to the vice president for student life and dean of student affairs ("vice president") or designee.
+Students who wish to appeal the decision of the Student Disciplinary Committee hearing can submit a written appeal to the University's dean of students ("dean") or designee.
 The appeal must be submitted within seven (7) calendar days of the issuance date of the committee's written decision.
 The written appeal must specify grounds that would justify consideration.
 General dissatisfaction with the outcome of the decision or an appeal for mercy is not an appropriate basis for an appeal.
-The nonappealing party will be emailed a copy of the appeal and may email a response to the vice president within seven (7) calendar days from the date of the vice president's email.
+The nonappealing party will be emailed a copy of the appeal and may email a response to the dean within seven (7) calendar days from the date of the dean's email.
 If submitted, the appealing party will be provided a copy of the response.